*Slavery by Another Name – Saturday, Feb. 8th

 forced, unpaid labor, mostly affecting Southern black men, that lasted until

 World War II.
-Based on the Pulitzer Prize–winning book by Douglas Blackmon, Slavery by Another Name tells the stories of men, charged with
+Based on the Pulitzer Prize–winning book by Douglas Blackmon, Slavery

 crimes like vagrancy, and often guilty of nothing, who were bought and sold,